SebastianKurp/WTFIB/README.md

 - GraphQL
 - EmotionJs For The Styling
 - Hosted and deployed using Netlify
-- Api can be found in another repo(it's super cool)
+- Api can be found in this [repo](https://github.com/SebastianKurp/WTFIB-API)(psshhh it's super cool)

 ### Opinion on styling using emotionJS/Css in Js
 Never used styled components before and overall the expierence was pretty good.